sjrahn/Exercise.Locations.Services/README.md

 # Locations Services Microservice Exercise

-Fork repository & design a microservice that needs to handle geojson data for the purposes for storing and querying locations
+Fork repository & design a microservice that handles geojson data for the purposes for storing and querying locations

 An example of possible data that would be ingested
 ```